 The process to connect your profile to Google Analytics is a simple one:

-- Click on your name on the top right hand corner, click ‘your profile’.
+- Click on your name in the top right-hand corner, and click ‘your profile’.

-- Scroll down to the ‘websites’ section, and click on the three blobs parallel to your website name.
-Click ‘edit’.
+- Scroll down to the ‘websites’ section, and click on the three dots parallel to your website name.

 - Sign in with your Google Account.

 - You will be directed back to your profile page.
 All done!

 It may take a few days to pull your traffic data, so check back later if your stats are not immediately updated.

 If you encounter any problems feel free to contact us and we can help you get up and running.